Division of Palliative Medicine

 Education

 Our faculty is academically vibrant.
-We are well-represented at Cooper Medical School at Rowan University, teaching throughout the 4-year curriculum, leading interprofessional education and small group learning courses.
-We host a variety of Graduate Medical Trainees at both the resident and fellow level from across specialties on elective with us.
+We are well-represented at Cooper Medical School at Rowan University, teaching throughout the four-year curriculum, leading interprofessional education and small group learning courses and affiliated with the Ed Viner Center for Humanism.
+We host a variety of graduate medical trainees at both the resident and fellow level from across specialties on elective with us.
+We are routinely asked to enhance understanding of communication strategies, symptom management and person-centered, holistic care throughout the health system.

 Research

 Our research is focused on improving access, delivery, and the quality of palliative care provided to our patients.
+Some examples have been providing earlier palliative care consultation to patients with advanced pancreatic cancer, and later to all those with solid tumor metastatic disease when hospitalized.
 We also seek to ensure outreach to historically marginalized patients, and work to improve patient safety metrics and avoid readmissions, especially near the end of life.

 Patient Care